goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 **Importance Sampling**

 What if we could reuse old data to estimate the performance of our new policy?
 This is exactly what importance sampling enables.
-The core insight is beautifully simple:
+The core idea is beautifully simple:

 | **If you want to compute an expectation under distribution p, but you have samples from distribution q, you can reweight the samples by the ratio p/q.**